jes89/my-intermediate-react/README.md

 <br>

 ### epxree is still popular framework in node.js.
-However, After the team of express release, they started to develope Koa and StrongLoop took ownership of express framework. the express framework is losing its popularity.
+However, After the team of express release, they started to develope Koa and
+### StrongLoop took ownership of express framework. the express framework is losing its popularity.
+### Koa have some of special function like anyc/await.
+### express framework don't offer that function officially so I deal with these function myself.

     yarn add koa